djma777/100-days-of-code/log.md

 - The power was down for a few hours today.
 But I was able to finish the web development section of cs50t and also submitted my assignment.

 ---

+## Day 100.
+July 22, 2020.

+### **Today's Progress**

+- cs50t
+- udemy react
+- codewars
+- ydkjs

+### **Thoughts**

+- Finished YDKJS Scope & Clousures Chapter 3: Function and Block Scope.
+There isn't really much that I don't know already, but I believe there are still some nuances that I have yet to fully comprehend.
+- Did a number to roman numeral problem.
+My code was too long to be proud of after seeing the top 1 solution.
+So much to learn.
+- submitted my final assignment in cs50t, I get really bored with scratch but I need to do it for the cert, I hope that I can pass the same assignment for cs50x.
+- This is my 100th day of 100-days-of-code.

+---